dipteshkanojia/academic-kickstart/content/publication/qian-etal-2024-large-language/index.md

 ---
 title: "Are Large Language Models State-of-the-art Quality Estimators for Machine Translation of User-generated Content?"
 date: 2024-11-19T00:00:00
-authors: ["Shenbin Qian", "Constantin Orasan", "Diptesh Kanojia", "Félix Do Carmo"]
+authors: ["Shenbin Qian", "Constantin Orăsan", "Diptesh Kanojia", "Félix Do Carmo"]
 publication_types: ["1"]
 abstract: "This paper investigates whether large language models (LLMs) are state-of-the-art quality estimators for machine translation of user-generated content (UGC) that contains emotional expressions, without the use of reference translations.
 To achieve this, we employ an existing emotion-related dataset with human-annotated errors and calculate quality evaluation scores based on the Multi-dimensional Quality Metrics.
 We compare the accuracy of several LLMs with that of our fine-tuned baseline models, under in-context learning and parameter-efficient fine-tuning (PEFT) scenarios.
 We find that PEFT of LLMs leads to better performance in score prediction with human interpretable explanations than fine-tuned models.
 However, a manual analysis of LLM outputs reveals that they still have problems such as refusal to reply to a prompt and unstable output while evaluating machine translation of UGC."
 featured: false